During moments of doubt and suspicion, Mary Wilson wonders if every passing face could answer the question she cannot let go of.

 The Yellowstone County Sheriff’s Office is investigating Harriet Wilson’s death as a homicide, and the case remains open.

 Harriet was a member of the Crow Tribe, as is her mother.
-Native Americans in Montana are victims of homicide at a rate more than four greater than white residents of the state, according to data compiled by the Centers for Disease Control from death certificates from 1999 to 2017.
+Native Americans in Montana are victims of homicide at a rate more than four times greater than white residents of the state, according to data compiled by the Centers for Disease Control from death certificates from 1999 to 2017.

 A frustration over a lack of answers has come to define the grief encompassing Mary Wilson’s days since learning about the violence that ended her daughter’s life.